-The Chowilla Creek environmental regulator is being operated from 6 October to mid-December 2015 to achieve a low-level, in-channel water level rise.
-The water levels behind the Chowilla regulator are being raised gradually by up to 1.5 metres (up to 17.8 m AHD).
-This will increase the water levels within channels in the anabranch, connecting some low level wetland areas.
+The Chowilla Creek environmental regulator is being operated from 6 October to mid-December 2015 to achieve an in-channel, low water level raising.
+On 22 October 2015, the water level behind the Chowilla regulator reached 17.8 m AHD, which is the maximum water level for this event.
+The water level will be held between 17.8 m AHD and 17.6 m AHD for a period, before being brought back to the normal operating level.
+This has increased water levels within channels in the anabranch, and connected some low level wetland areas.
 Flows will remain in-channel throughout the event.
 The in-channel rise aims to provide important outcomes including the freshening of soils adjacent to the watercourses, supporting the growth of existing seedlings and saplings and other riparian vegetation.
 Lock 6 will be operated within the normal operating range throughout the event.